Code-Institute-Submissions/DCD-MilestoneProject/README.md

 ## Change Log

 ### 02/08/2018
-- Added pagination to custom search results and view all recipes.
+- Added pagination to custom search results, view all recipes, recipes by cuisine and recipes by origin.
+- Improved Pie charts' responsiveness.

 ### 01/08/2018
 - Added route for viewing all recipes without any filters (all_recipes.html).